swiftbiosciences/16S-SNAPP-py3/README.md

    features and classified directly.
 2. The resolution of taxonomic assignments depends on the classifier, mainly its taxonomic coverage of the samples, and the sequencing depth.
 The current version of 16S SNAPP uses RDP Classifier, but is potentially compatible with other k-mer's based classifier.
 3. The phylogenetic tree is built from the sequence alignment of the assumed template sequences to approximate the phylogeny of multiple amplicons that inherently lack comparable alignment positions.
+4. OTU table ('OTU_count.txt' paired with 'OTU_taxonomy.txt' file) is generated by combinig unmapped ASVs and consensus sequences clustered after pairwise alignments using minimap2.
+It is an attempt to consolidate features represented by consensus sequences for better resolutions in sample comparisons.

 Additional notes:
    Quality trimming/filtering/denoising may be adjusted in run_dada2.R script